uiscegreen/Notion-Clock/README.md

 A simple digital clock widget made for Notion.
 I didn't want to have to create an account for a million different websites just to download a clock widget, so figured I'll stop being lazy and create my own.

-Also If you found this and want to try it out, go ahead!
+Also if you found this and want to try it out, go ahead!
-Use it, modify it — just know I’m not responsible if it somehow breaks.
+Use it or modify it, but I’m not responsible if it somehow breaks.
-Enjoy! ⏰